BenPalac1/Challenge-4-Code-Quiz/README.md

   THEN I can save my initials and score

 ## Instructions:
     Open the index.html in a browser.
 Click the Start button to begin the quiz.
 Answer all questions by clicking on one of the multiple choices for each.
     At the end of the quiz enter your initials and click Save Score.
 To try again just refresh the page.
 Rinse and Repeat as needed.

 ## Video showing functionality:

 https://github.com/BenPalac1/Challenge-4-Code-Quiz/assets/139652929/17847210-2626-41bb-966b-5839932781d3

 ## Other Resources:
     -Xpert Learning assistant
     -Youtube.com
     -MDN Web Docs
     -StackOverflow.com
     -DigitalOcean.com
     -ChatGPT
     -Styling used:
       -CSS

 ## Link to Deployed:

-## License
+## License:
 MIT License

 Copyright (c) 2023 Ben Palacpac